Democrats Should Hold Off On Making Alexandria Ocasio-Cortez Their Next Big Star

 — CNN (@CNN) July 18, 2018

-Her political priorities largely mirror those of Sen. Bernie Sanders (I-Vt), whom she was an organzier for during his political bid in 2016.
-Her platform, as discussed at The Cut, is very appealing to a number of voters, as free college, medicare for all, a higher minimum wage, abolishing ICE, protecting reproductive rights, and housing as a human right are popular concepts in her district.
+Her political priorities largely mirror those of Sen. Bernie Sanders (I-Vt), whom she was an organizer for during his political bid in 2016.
+Her platform, as discussed at The Cut, is very appealing to a number of voters, as free college, Medicare for all, a higher minimum wage, abolishing ICE, protecting reproductive rights, and housing as a human right are popular concepts in her district.
 Her problem with her platform has been cited as being that although she can run on the same platform that Sanders did, she can’t clearly explain how she will make that all happen.
 Again, she isn’t the first politician to not be able to explain how they will activate their platform, but it is something a party star should be able to do.
 On MSNBC, Ocasio-Cortez summed up what she ran on.

 “Our campaign was focused on just a laser-focused message of economic, social and racial dignity for working-class Americans, especially those in Queens and the Bronx.
 We were very clear about our message, very clear about our priorities and very clear about the fact that even if you’ve never voted before we are talking to you.”

-As was pointed out on The Hill by Florida Rep, Alcee Hastings regarding Ocasio-Cortez, “Meteors fizzle out”.
-It’s not that one day she can’t be a bright star, but they say that even within the party she has already ruffled feathers based on her tweets that Crowley was going to run against her as an Independent even after he stated he would not and had endorsed her candidacy days earlier.
+As was pointed out on The Hill by Florida Rep. Alcee Hastings regarding Ocasio-Cortez, “Meteors fizzle out.”
+It’s not that one day she can’t be a bright star, but they say that even within the party she has already ruffled feathers based on her tweets that Crowley was going to run against her as an independent even after he stated he would not and had endorsed her candidacy days earlier.
 Rep. Bill Pascrell (D-NJ) chimed in on The Hill as well.

 “She’s carrying on and she ain’t gonna make friends that way.
 Joe conceded, wished her well, said he would support her … so she doesn’t know what the hell she’s talking about.”

-Lacy Clay, (D-Mo) added his two cents as well citing a “lack of maturity” and “political acumen”.
+Lacy Clay, (D-Mo) added his two cents as well citing a “lack of maturity” and “political acumen.”
 Gentler rebukes and criticism were offered by Rep. John Larson (D-Conn.), and Reps.
 Michael Capuano (D-Mass.), Stephanie Murphy (D-Fla.) and Adam Smith(D-Wash.), as well as Sen. Tom Carper (D-Del.).
 While each offers support for her, they all point to her lack of experience as being a problem for her right now, as going from a string of “regular” jobs straight to Congress with zero experience holding public office is a challenge on many levels.

 .@TomiLahren: Isn't it disturbing that Alexandria Ocasio-Cortez doesn’t know how the unemployment rate is calculated? pic.twitter.com/gyxR2NcYr6